Tanaga Poetic Agent

 The Agent

-System Architecture The agent is powered by a FastAPI backend that manages asynchronous requests to the Ministral 14B Reasoning model.
-It utilizes a custom Prosodic Constraint Engine to audit syllabic density and rhyme schemes in real-time.
-To ensure the secure handling of creative data, the system implements a local Regex-based PII Scrubber that redacts sensitive identifiers before the data is processed by the model.
+System Architecture: This interface directly connects to an agent powered by a Python + FastAPI backend that handles asynchronous requests to the Ministral 14B Base model.
+The application uses this small language model (SLM) as a custom Prosodic Constraint Engine to audit syllabic density and rhyme schemes in real time.
+To ensure the secure handling of creative data, the application implements a local Regex-based PII Scrubber to redact sensitive identifiers before the data is processed by the SLM.

-Architect’s Note on Syllabic Veracity This agent utilizes the Ministral 14B Reasoning engine.
-While it is programmed with strict syllabic anchoring ($7-7-7-7$ for Tagalog), users may notice occasional discrepancies.
+Developer's Note on Syllabic Veracity: While it is programmed with strict syllabic anchoring (7-7-7-7 for Tagalog to create a Tanaga and 8-8-8-8 for English to create a Syllabic Verse), users may notice discrepancies.
 This is due to a known constraint in AI tokenization, where models process characters as data chunks rather than vocalized phonemes.
-This tool is intended as a collaborative partner for poetic inspiration rather than a definitive mathematical authority.
+This tool is intended as a collaborative partner for poetic inspiration, appropriate given current copyright restrictions in the United States and the European Union.
+For user experience, responses are marked with a "meter" tag to indicate whether the output is properly formatted and appropriately syllabified.

 The Tanaga Poetic Agent utilizes a Syllabic Counting & Rhyme-Scheme Protocol designed to honor traditional Tagalog roots while accommodating modern English adaptations through a "Phonetic-First" logic.

-Staccato-Phonetic Guardrails: To mitigate "Tokenization Hallucination," the engine enforces a strict 3-syllable word ceiling.
-By prioritizing staccato words over complex multi-syllabic tokens, the system forces the AI to process the verse in smaller, more mathematically predictable units.
+• Syllabic Guardrails: To mitigate "Tokenization Hallucination," the agent enforces a strict 3-syllable word ceiling.
+By prioritizing fewer syllables, the system forces the AI to process the verse in smaller, more mathematically predictable units.

-Rhyme-Scheme Synthesis: The system performs a real-time audit of terminal phonemes.
-It is designed to maintain integrity across AAAA (traditional monorhyme) and AABB (modern) schemes, ensuring that the phonetic "echo" remains consistent with the chosen structure.
+• Rhyme-Scheme Synthesis: The system performs a real-time audit of the output's syllabic structure.
+It is designed to maintain integrity across AAAA (traditional monorhyme) and AABB (modern) schemes, ensuring that the phonetic "echo" remains consistent.

-Talinghaga Integration: Following the pre-colonial tradition, the engine prioritizes the "Talinghaga" (metaphor).
-The system is prompted to treat the physical subject not as a literal description, but as a vehicle for emotional truth, ensuring the "soul" of the poem is preserved even when the AI faces structural challenges.
+• Talinghaga Integration: Following the pre-colonial tradition, the agent prioritizes the "Talinghaga" (metaphor).
+The agent is prompted to treat the physical subject as a vehicle for emotional truth, preserving the "soul" of the poem despite syllabic constraints.

 Prompt Guide for High-Value Results